Alarm signal: Vervet monkeys

 Vervet monkeys (Chlorocebus Pygerythus) are some of the most studied monkeys when it comes to vocalization and alarm calls within the nonhuman primates.
 They are most known for making alarm calls in the presence of their most common predators (leopards, eagles, and snakes).
 Alarm calls of the vervet monkey are considered arbitrary in relation to the predator that they signify, in the sense that while the calls may be distinct to the threat that the monkeys are perceiving, the calls do not mimic the actual sounds of the predator – it is like yelling "Danger!" when seeing an angry dog rather than making barking sounds.
 This type of alarm calls is seen as the earliest example of symbolic communication (the relationship between signifier and signified is arbitrary and purely conventional) in nonhuman primates.

 However, there is much debate on whether the vervet monkeys alarm calls are actual "words" in the sense of purposely manipulating sounds to communicate specific meaning or are unintentional sounds that are made when interacting with an outside stimulus.
 Like small children who cannot communicate words effectively make random noises when being played with or are stimulated by something in their immediate environment.
 As children grow and begin learning how to communicate, the noises they make are very broad in relation to their environment.
 They begin to recognize the things in their environment but there more things than known words or noises so a certain sound may reference multiple things.
 As children get older, they can become more specific about the noises and words made in relation to the things in their environment.
-It is thought that as Vervet monkeys get older they are able to learn and break the broad categories into more specific sub categories to a specific context.
+It is thought that as vervet monkeys get older they are able to learn and break the broad categories into more specific sub categories to a specific context.

-In an experiment conducted by Dr. Tabitha Price, they used custom software to gather the acoustic sounds of male and female Vervet monkeys from East Africa and male Vervet monkey from South Africa.
-The point of the experiment was to gather the acoustic sounds of these monkeys when stimulated by the presence of snakes (mainly Python), raptors, terrestrial animals (mostly Leopards), and aggression.
+An experiment conducted by Tabitha Price used custom software to gather the acoustic sounds of male and female vervet monkeys from East Africa and male vervet monkeys from South Africa.
+The point of the experiment was to gather the acoustic sounds of these monkeys when stimulated by the presence of snakes (mainly pythons), raptors, terrestrial animals (mostly leopards), and aggression.
 Then to determine if the calls could be distinguished with a known context.